 Bartlett explains, “There are so many components to a good or great idea.
 But what is most important is the philosophy you have to have as an entrepreneur.
 You have to have an idea, and then do whatever you can in a way that is as lean as possible and as fast as possible, to try to figure out if the world gives a fuck about this idea.

 “Conduct the most accurate possible market test, and spend the least amount of money.
 Then, know when to stop.
 When the data tells you people don’t care, you have to adapt.
 Most companies fail because people don’t listen.

 “They’re so romantic about their own idea that they stick to it, even if they could have figured out earlier that they needed to change the idea.”

 Sell, sell, sell...

 Technology might have made many of life’s business practicalities a lot easier, but it’s unlikely to ever replace the alchemy of a true salesperson.
 For Bartlett, this is the real key behind any success using social media comes down to an ability to sell.

-For inspiration, his top recommendation is to read How To Win Friends And Influence People, “I genuinely believe the single most important thing in the world is the ability to sell” he says.
-“The only thing stopping me or you from being the Prime Minister of the UK, or the richest salesperson in the land, or the best philanthropist the world has ever seen, is a bunch of people we have to convince of our opinions.”
+For inspiration, his top recommendation is to read How To Win Friends And Influence People.
+“I genuinely believe the single most important thing in the world is the ability to sell,” he says.
+“The only thing stopping me or you from being the Prime Minister, or the richest salesperson in the land, or the best philanthropist the world has ever seen, is a bunch of people we have to convince of our opinions.”